chocolatey/choco-wiki/Home.md

 ##### Notes:
  * Edit me at https://github.com/chocolatey/choco-wiki
- * If you are on Chocolatey 0.9.8.x and below, you want to go to https://github.com/chocolatey/chocolatey/wiki
+ * If you are on Chocolatey 0.9.8.x or below, you want to go to https://github.com/chocolatey/chocolatey/wiki

 ## Build Status